Inflammatory Fibrous Hyperplasia

 Which doctor treats inflammatory fibrous hyperplasia?

-Inflammatory Fibrous Hyperplasia is usually treated by specialists in pediatrician.
+Inflammatory Fibrous Hyperplasia is usually treated by specialists in pediatrician, pediatric urologist.